Bendat/autometa/packages/documentation/docs/1_bdd/cucumber/7_data.md

 An issue arises with steps when data must be passed between them.
 In vanilla Cucumber, that is achieved with the [World](https://github.com/cucumber/cucumber-js/blob/main/docs/support_files/world.md) object.

-As automaton is a structured test runner, it is possible to create objects inside the test `Scenario`s themselves.
+As autometa is a structured test runner, it is possible to create objects inside the test `Scenario`s themselves.

 ```ts title='Using a plain object'
 Feature(({ Scenario }) => {